Deutsche Flagge über Sand und Palmen

 Deutsche Flagge über Sand und Palmen: 53 Kolonialkrieger erzählen (“German Flag over Sand and Palms: 53 colonial warriors tell their stories”) is a 1936 German book, published during the Nazi era, written by Werner von Langsdorff (pseudonym Thor Goote), a professor and aeronautical engineer, known for his war novels.
 The work compiles 53 first-hand accounts of German colonial soldiers, officers, and administrators, focusing on experiences in Germany's former colonies, particularly during the First World War.

 According to the German historian Gerhard Wiechmann (de) this popular narrative was already used to revive the idea of colonialism.

 Overview

 The book presents a mix of personal narratives, military reports, and expedition experiences, emphasizing the heroism and patriotism of German colonial forces.
 While primarily documenting military engagements, it also touches upon encounters with local populations, the challenges of colonial administration, and geographical exploration.

 A notable inclusion is a historical essay by the Brandenburg officer Otto Friedrich von der Gröben (1657–1728) on the founding of the first German colony, linking early colonial history to the narratives of the 19th and 20th centuries.

-Futher contributers to the book are Hermann von Wissmann, Carl Peters, Heinrich Ernst Göring, Theodor Leutwein, Paul von Lettow-Vorbeck, Ludwig von Estorff, Paul Leutwein, Walther Wülfing, Julius Steinhardt, Bernhard Voigt, Maximilian Zupitza, Wilhelm Methner, Alexander von Scheele, Titus Türk, Carl Zimmermann and many other personal accounts and eyewitnesses of German colonialism.
+Further contributors to the book are Hermann von Wissmann, Carl Peters, Heinrich Ernst Göring, Theodor Leutwein, Paul von Lettow-Vorbeck, Ludwig von Estorff, Paul Leutwein, Walther Wülfing, Julius Steinhardt, Bernhard Voigt, Maximilian Zupitza, Wilhelm Methner, Alexander von Scheele, Titus Türk, Carl Zimmermann and many other personal accounts and eyewitnesses of German colonialism.